thomasregnet/expire/README.md

 ## Rules

 Rules control which backups to keep and which to discard.
-Rules can be specified by command line parameters or in a yaml-file.
+Rules can be specified by command line parameters or in a Yaml file.

 You must specify at least one rule or `expire purge` will fail.